-So, as you can see ... if you are thinking of migrating your existing account, or have any questions relating to the new cPanel hosting just send them a mail at email@example.com for a more specialist response.
+As you can see above, if you are thinking of migrating your existing account, or have any questions relating to the new cPanel hosting just send them a mail at firstname.lastname@example.org for a more specialist response.
 Of course, this is all very new for GoDaddy, and represents such a vast improvement of their services we are willing to give them a little slack whilst they manage the transition.

 As big cPanel fans, we are very excited that one of the biggest web hosting providers is now offering cPanel.
 Our initial disappointment of existing accounts not being migrated over to the new GoDaddy cPanel hosting soon subsided when we were offered a free hosting account by Ben Gabler to try it out.
 Of course, it may take a short while before existing accounts can be easily migrated, but it is great news that GoDaddy is working on a solution.

 We are very much looking forward to putting it through its paces properly (Edit: You can read our updated GoDaddy Review here.), but our initial thoughts are extremely promising, especially the interface with clear usage information (see image above).
 In fact, this could well be a game changer for GoDaddy.

 We also took the opportunity to ask Ben Gabler some general questions after he got in touch about our initial version of this article in which we expressed disappointment in not being able to try it out (after which Ben Gabler offered us an account to test it out with).
 You can read about it further in the mini interview here.

 Jonathan Griffin has been the Lead writer at The Webmaster for the last 5 years.
 Having provided technical SEO, WordPresss development, and hosting services for clients, his passion remains to help small businesses and bloggers develop their online presence.